ARTHURFLECK1828/CyberBonk/README.md

 # CyberBonk
-A bot which looks for obscene content and senteces in a page and deletes it the messages in case a user sends a link to my server
+A bot which looks for obscene content and senteces in a page and deletes the message in case a user sends such a link to my server